vassovass/ConvoCraft-AI/Readme.md

 - Node.js (v18 or higher)
 - npm
-- Windows operating system (for the launcher script)
+- Windows operating system (for the automated launcher script)

+> **Note on Platform Compatibility**: The `start-dev.bat` launcher script is designed for the Windows command-line environment.
+However, the core application itself is cross-platform.
+If you are on macOS or Linux, you can still run the project by following the [Manual Startup](#manual-startup-alternative) instructions.

 ### Installation & Running the App

-The recommended way to run ConvoCraft AI is by using the interactive launcher script.
+The recommended way to run ConvoCraft AI on Windows is by using the interactive launcher script.

 1.  **Clone the repository**:
     ```bash